 In the likely event that you have one or more URIs with a forward slash - /

 if one or more of your URIs begin with a forward slash.
-These are effectively issues that only occur when viewing the file within Windows and do not reflect the actual contents of the zip file.
+These are effectively issues that only occur when viewing the file within Windows and do not reflect the actual contents of the ZIP file.
 The contents of the file are correct and if you were to import them with Flux via the import-archive-files

 command, you will get the expected results.